nuthanan06/nuthanan06/README.md

-· 👋 Hi, I’m Nuthanan Tharmarajah! <br>
+· 👋 Hi, I’m Nuthanan Tharmarajah, first year Mechatronics Engineering at UW! <br>
 · 🚀 I’m passionate about full-stack development and AI integration.  <br>
 · 💻 I build scalable, user-centric applications and leverage AI for impactful solutions. <br>
 · 🌐 Proficient in React, TypeScript, and Next.js for the frontend, and Python, Node.js, and Docker for backend and deployment.  <br>
 · 🤖 I’m enthusiastic about machine learning and neural networks to bridge AI innovation with real-world applications.  <br>
-· 📫 Let’s connect!